Troubleshooting tips for Micro Focus's GroupWise Mobility Service.

 General system/user checks for dealing with issues

 - Check the GMS admin interface at https://yourGMSserver:8120, log in with root.
-The Dashboard flag issues in red with appropriate bolding and icons to be readable on a monochrome display.
+The Dashboard flag issues in red with appropriate bolding and icons to be readable with a monochrome display/eyes.

 Make sure the system's or user's databases are OK with a couple of Contents Analyze/fixes.
 If there are any errors after two runs, you need to look into them.
 If you are running automated GWchecks (which you should be doing), then look at the most recent Contents check for any problems on that user and dig into those as you would as part of your regular log review

 Run mcheck on the user as per the documentation.